Digiteum Talks: What You Need to Know About Starting a Career at Digiteum: Part 1

 Darya: Honestly, I don’t want us to ever outgrow this valuable quality.
 I hope we can get bigger but keep this level of connection and spirit within the company.

-Seems like our interviewing team also contributes a lot to translate this idea.
+Seems like our interviewing team also contributes a lot to translating this idea.

 Monika: It's a bit tricky with online interviews because some part of this vibe gets lost on a call.